Listen to the Podcast

 What do I mean by this?

-Well, if you're a smart, intelligent person, what happens typically if you want to do something better than what somebody showed you.
+Well, if you're a smart, intelligent person, what happens if you want to do something better than what somebody showed you.
 You want to do something more comfortable.
-You want something that's a lot more simple for you because you already have a lot of this knowledge and experience from your past.
+You want something a lot more simple for you because you already have a lot of this knowledge and experience from your past.
 You've been successful in the past, so you try to go above it to outsmart the experience part.

 Meaning, you don't have any experience trading yet, but you get into this trading business.
 You're trying to be smart at it.
 You're trying to be intelligent, witty.
 You're trying to finesse your way through and make trades successful trades and profitable trades, but unfortunately the problem is -- is you still need to gain experience in trading.
-Instead, what you try to do is use your intelligence muscle or your brain, your mindsets to proceed and move forward when in fact what you need to do is build that experience.
+Instead, what you try to do is use your intelligence muscle or your brain, your mindsets to proceed and move forward when, in fact, what you need to do is build that experience.

 What happens is, with smart people, you're trying to outsmart gaining that experience.